Requirements

 Industrial design programs

-B.A. in Design, Industrial Design Concentration B.A. with honors in Design, Industrial Design Concentration BFA in Design, Industrial Design Concentration
+B.A. in Design, Industrial Design Concentration B.A.
+Professional Track in Design, Industrial Design Concentration BFA in Design, Industrial Design Concentration

 Bachelor of Arts, design — industrial design concentration